emarkchrome/google-calendar-by-date/README.md

-# Google Calendar Event List Sort
+# Google Calendar By Date

 A small library that sorts a list of events in Google Calendar by date, which makes it easy to query for all the events on a particular date.